A Focus on Quality – The 5-Why and Ishikawa Cause and Effect Research Methods

 The Ishikawa diagram works in a similar manner.
 It allows the user to consolidate all possible problem causes and interdependencies in a clearly structured fishbone diagram.
 The influencing variables are subdivided into primary and secondary causes which all point towards the main problem or potential for improvement.
 The individual arrows each stand for a contributing factor to a cause or improvement.

 For the sake of a better overview, the primary causes are summarized in a selection of categories.
 These can, for example, consist of 6 Ms (Machine, Method, Material, Man Power, Measurement and Milieu) or 8 Ms (including Management and Maintenance).
 Any type or number of primary causes can be applied.
 These are then addressed step by step, thereby allowing valuable information to come to the fore.
 The analysis of the various influence factors via the Ishikawa diagram often reveals connections that no one would have thought of initially.

-With its modules REM.Net and FMEA.Net, CAQ.Net® software offers you comprehensive support for tracking down the root causes of problems and uncovering idle potential for improvement.
-Apart from Ishikawa and 5-Why, CAQ.Net® also contains a variety of other powerful cause and effect research methods like fault tree analysis (FTA) or cause and effect matrix.
+With its modules REM.Net and Risk.Net, CAQ.Net® software offers you comprehensive support for tracking down the root causes of problems and uncovering idle potential for improvement.
+Apart from Ishikawa and 5-Why, CAQ.Net® also contains a variety of other powerful cause and effect research methods.
 Use the most refined research tools that today’s quality management has to offer and efficiently shed light on the hidden causes of problems.